videojs/generator-videojs-plugin/README.md

 By default, the generator will present the user with a series of prompts to choose various settings.
 This can be disabled.
 This may be useful for updating an already-generated plugin project.

-Turn Grunt off with: `yo videojs-plugin --no-prompt`
+Turn prompts off with: `yo videojs-plugin --no-prompt`

 ## License